Alternative Production of GREEN HYDROGEN and SYNTHETIC FUELS

 Brief Project Description

 The extraction of green hydrogen as motor fuel from renewable raw materials using the AGT technologies (developed by AGT and University of St. Andrews, Scotland).
-Additional all kind of oil and petrol can be produced in one single AGT plant.
+All types of oil and petrol can be produced with downstream components.

 Situation